Frame park

 What’s in my water?

-ContaminantAbout the ContaminantSigns of the Contaminant
+Signs of the Contaminant

-IronAlthough small amounts do not have a negative effect on your health, Iron is a contaminant that contains bacteria that feed off it.
-However, Large amounts of iron can be hazardous to your health.  Iron does not blend well with soap, leaving residue on your bathtub, appliances, and skin (causing clogged pores).Metallic taste which carries into your food and beverages
+Although small amounts do not have a negative effect on your health, Iron is a contaminant that contains bacteria that feed off it.
+However, large amounts of iron can be hazardous to your health.
+Iron does not blend well with soap, leaving residue on your bathtub, appliances, and skin (causing clogged pores).

-Leaves orange/red stains on anything the water touches
+Leaves orange/red stains on anything water touches

 Iron residue build up can cause pipes to clog, thus decreasing water pressure in your home.